Mental Health Counselling

 At Sana Psychological, Paige Abbott (Registered Psychologist) works with mental health symptoms including anxiety, depression, anger, self-esteem, trauma, as well as Addiction of any manifestation.

 Mental health services start off with 1-2 initial sessions to get to know you and the issues you are facing.
 Background information will be gathered along with a number of dimensions, treatment goals established, and a general plan discussed.
 This, of course, can change over time as needs and situations shift.
 External referrals can also be provided if desired or needed to support you in your journey, including health centres and distress centres, social workers or family services, or Alberta Health Services programs.
-The cost of individual appointments is a $200/50 minute counselling session.
-These appointments can occur in person or by phone or video and are available to anyone who is located in Alberta at the time of receiving services.
+The cost of individual appointments is a $220/50 minute counselling session.
+These appointments can occur in person or by phone or video and are available to anyone who is located in Alberta or New Brunswick at the time of receiving services.
 Treatment can be short- to long-term (so less than 6 months or longer than that) depending on needs and preferences.
 Support is also available to family members and concerned loved ones.
 The logistics of this can be discussed and determined on a case by case basis.

 The longer story